Quickly navigate this page:

 We’ve been working tirelessly with our sector, industry body (FCSA) and our advisors to get clarity from HMRC for over 6 weeks.
 We’re happy to announce that as of 07/05/2020, HMRC have finally released clarification via the FCSA, that umbrella companies can pay workers at 80% of their regular pay.
 This long-awaited confirmation means we can apply what we feel is only fair – that our workers receive 80% of their average taxable pay.

-If you have been furloughed meet the conditions and have not been in contact already, we urge you to contact NASA using the link below as soon as possible.
+If you have been furloughed meet the conditions and have not been in contact already, we urge you to contact NASA as below as soon as possible.

 Workers who will not qualify for the scheme